hzhang17/ANLY502-Project/README.md

 #### Data Cleaning
 * After we successfully download and re-upload the data to our S3 bucket, we use Spark and SQL to clean the dataset.

 * The original dataset contains the following 14 variables: ISIN, Mnemonic, SecurityDesc (description),  SecurityType, Currency, SecurityID, Date, Time, StartPrice, MaxPrice, MinPrice, EndPrice, TradedVolume, and NumberOfTrades.
-The data was stored in csv files in the following format: ==========
+The original data were stored in the following format:

 | ISIN | Mnemonic | SecurityDesc | SecurityType | Currency | SecurityID | Date | Time | StartPrice | MaxPrice | MinPrice | EndPrice | TradedVolume | NumberOfTrades |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|